Best No annual fee Crypto Cards 2026

 Can I get cashback on a free crypto card?

 Yes.
-Coinbase offers 4%, ether.fi Core offers 3%, Bleap offers 2%, OKX offers up to 5%, and COCA Starter offers 1%, all with zero annual fee.
+Coinbase offers 4%, ether.fi Core offers 3%, Bleap offers 2%, and COCA Starter offers 1%, all with zero annual fee.
 The best free cards outperform many paid cards at spending volumes below $2,000/month.

 Do no-annual-fee cards require staking?

 Most do not.
-Coinbase, Gemini, MetaMask, Bitpanda, Wirex Standard, and RedotPay require zero staking.
-Some cards like OKX and Bybit have optional VIP tiers that increase cashback with trading volume or token balance, but the base free tier works without any commitment.
+Coinbase, MetaMask, Bitpanda, Wirex Standard, and RedotPay require zero staking.
+Some cards like COCA have optional token-staking tiers that increase cashback, but the base free tier works without any commitment.

 What is the best free crypto card for US residents?